Manage Threat Detection Rules

 Append to Falco Macros and Lists

-Default Falco rules have a variety of macros and lists embedded in them.
+The default Falco rules have a variety of macros and lists embedded in them.
 You cannot delete these from a default rule, but can append additional information to them.

 Append Items to the List

 2. The list content appears.
-Click Append.
+Click Edit Append.

 3. Enter the additional items (for example, databases) you want to include in the rule and click Save.